 Polarized vs non-polarized sunglasses: which do you need?

-We shed light on the differences between polarized and non-polarized sunglasses to help you figure out which you need for your adventures (Image credit: Pat Kinsella)
+We shed light on the differences between polarized vs non-polarized sunglasses to help you figure out which you need to protect your peepers on your adventures

 There are all different types of sunglasses for hiking and trail running, not to mention winter sports and water sports, and no matter what you need them for, you’ll notice that they’re often broadly divided into two categories: polarized vs non-polarized sunglasses.
 But what does this actually mean, and do you need polarized sunglasses?
 We shed some light on the main differences between these two types of sunglasses to help you choose the best pair to protect your peepers when you’re adventuring outdoors.